 Most alliums will do well in deep pots.
 Use a John Innes No.3 soil mixed with compost or garden soil with a little added grit.
 Underplanting with other plants will disguise the dying leaves that can look a little messy.
 Small hostas are good companions and will provide extra colour throughout the summer months.

-Trouble shooting Avoid poor flowering results by always unpacking your bulbs on arrival and storing them in a cool place until you’re ready to plant them
+Avoid poor flowering results by always unpacking your bulbs on arrival and storing them in a cool place until you’re ready to plant them

 Planting your bulbs too shallowly or in wet, soggy soil will also result in poor flowering so do follow the planting advice carefully.

 Allium bulbs and plants can be poisonous to cats and dogs.
-Most animals wouldn’t dream of nibbling them but do take care to protect your pets.
+Most animals wouldn’t dream of nibbling on them but do take care to protect your pets.

 Potential problems, pests and diseases:

 All bulbs from the onion family are susceptible to similar problems such as onion fly, onion white rot and mildew.
-If you're planting your alliums in your allotment for cut flowers it is important not to plant where onions were previously planted or close to onions in other beds.
+If you're planting your alliums in an allotment for cut flowers it is important not to plant where onions were previously planted or close to onions in other beds.
 Slugs and snails are also problems for allium so provide some protection.